Automatically apply a retention label to retain or delete content

 For information about the location choices, see Locations.

-Follow the prompts in the wizard to select a retention label, and then review and submit your configuration choices.
+Follow the prompts to select a retention label, whether to run the policy in simulation mode or turn it on (if applicable for your chosen condition), and then review and submit your configuration choices.

 To edit an existing retention label policy (the policy type is Auto-apply), select it, and then select the Edit option to start the Edit retention policy configuration.